CBJBinterwebs/fokoos-odin-marlin2.0.x-w_bltouch/README.md

 I have a short video showing how to access the internals of the case so you can wire the touch-sensor:  https://youtu.be/l-Co34yshsM

+# Experimental Branch Available:
+Go to the 'experimental' branch from the dropdown above to get new menu options such as manual corner leveling and temperature controls in the 'tool', 'move', and 'home' screens.
+This branch also removes 'tramming assistant' until more specific parameters can be input for it and enables 'z min probe repeatability test' for gaugeing accuracy of ABL probe (M48).

 # Future updates:
 I plan to update more of the UI icons and customize the menus further, but I do not have a lot of free-time so expect this development to be slow.
 Apparently the LVGLUI has some weirdness with Marlin and filament runout / resume after power loss.
 I hope to find a way to improve the filament runout actions of the stock firmware.